Kingxukai/linux/Documentation/trace/histogram.rst

   The above set of commands create four triggers differing only in their filters, along with a completely different though fairly nonsensical trigger.
-Note that in order to append multiple hist triggers to the same file, you should use the '>>' operator to append them ('>' will also add the new hist trigger, but will remove any existing hist triggers beforehand).
+Note that in order to append multiple hist triggers to the woke same file, you should use the woke '>>' operator to append them ('>' will also add the woke new hist trigger, but will remove any existing hist triggers beforehand).

-  Displaying the contents of the 'hist' file for the event shows the contents of all five histograms::
+  Displaying the woke contents of the woke 'hist' file for the woke event shows the contents of all five histograms::

     # cat /sys/kernel/tracing/events/net/netif_receive_skb/hist